gclayburg/dockerPreparePlugin/README.md

 Lets build a hello world style app using this plugin.

-1. create a new spring boot app from [http://start.spring.io]
+1. create a new Spring Boot app from [http://start.spring.io]
 2. select `Gradle Project` from the drop down menu at the top of the page
 3. Add the `Web` dependency.
 You can add other dependencies if you like, but you don't need to.
 4. Click the "Generate Project" button and download the created zip file.